 The City will continue working with Interval House to provide 22 households with short and medium-term rental assistance as well as housing relocation and stabilization services.
 The TBRA Program will meet the City's investment criteria by dedicating program assistance to homeless households with incomes at or below 30% AMI with preference to veterans, seniors, and victims of domestic violence.
-The City will allocate \$187,078 in 2018/19 HOME funds to this effort, with an additional \$187,078 to be allocated in FY 2019/20.
+The City will allocate \$187,078 in 2019/20 HOME funds to this effort.
 The contract with Interval House will expire on June 30, 2020.

-The City will also contract with Families First to provide an additional Tenant Based Rental Assistance Program for 15 households in FY 2018/19.
+The City will also contract with Families First to provide an additional Tenant Based Rental Assistance Program for 15 households in FY 2019/20.
 Families First is a non-profit organization committed to helping families in need achieve and maintain self-sufficiency through housing, food, counseling, and other support services.
 The program will run through June 30, 2020 with an allocation of \$250,000 in HOME for FY 2018/19 and \$271,500 in FY 2019/20.

 A third contract for the administration of a Tenant Based Rental Assistance program will be entered with Mercy House.
-Mercy House will be allocated \$98,900 in HOME funds in FY 2018/19 and another \$302,500 in the second year of implementation (FY 2019/20).
-The City projects 10 households will be assisted in FY 2018/19.
+Mercy House will be allocated \$302,500 in HOME funds in FY 2019/20.
+The City projects 24 households will be assisted in FY 2019/20.

-Also, pursuant to a substantial amendment to this Annual Action Plan, the City proposes to allocate \$600,000 in HOME funds to support a joint effort with the local CHDO - American Family Housing (AFH), the City of Westminster, and the County of Orange, to construct approximately 13 single resident occupancy (SRO) units at 15161 Jackson Street, Midway City, seven of which will be covenanted by the City of Huntington Beach.
+Also, the City proposes to allocate \$700,000 in HOME funds to support a joint effort with the local CHDO - American Family Housing (AFH), the City of Westminster, and the County of Orange, to construct approximately 13 single resident occupancy (SRO) units at 15161 Jackson Street,

+Midway City, seven of which are proposed to be covenanted by the City of Huntington Beach.
 The property is already owned by American Family Housing; however, the project will include major rehabilitation to convert the top story of their atrium-style building to establish the SRO units.
 The project, dubbed "The Navigation Center" will be used as transitional housing for Huntington Beach and Westminster homeless residents.
 American Family Housing will provide wrap around case management and homeless services to The Navigation Center tenants.

-Lastly, the City will use CDBG Revolving Loan Funds to continue the City's Residential Rehabilitation Grant and Loan Programs with a goal of assisting 15 8 homeowners total.
+Lastly, the City will use CDBG Revolving Loan Funds to continue the City's Residential Rehabilitation Grant and Loan Programs with a goal of assisting 15 homeowners total.